rtmark

 Sponsored ad

-7. Ameritrade – Best for safe trades
+6. Ameritrade – Best for safe trades

 Ameritrade is a highly reputable trading site offered by an equally reputable bank in the U.S – TD.
 The fact that highly regulated brokers back it gives investors a sense of confidence and trust that most other brokers and trading sites can’t match.
 Its approach to social trading is also different from that of major industry players.

-For instance, while some like eToro and Zulu Trade pay too much emphasis to Copy Trading, Ameritrade seeks to leverage social media and industry influencers in helping its clients make more informed investment decisions.
+For instance, while some like Zulu Trade pay too much emphasis to Copy Trading, Ameritrade seeks to leverage social media and industry influencers in helping its clients make more informed investment decisions.
 This involves coming up with social media bots that help traders get around the system, receive mentorship, and even execute trades automatically.
 There are also others that capture social media and Wall Street influencer’s sentiments towards different financial markets and shares it with their clients.

 Our Rating